zapier/visual-builder/docs/_docs/actions.md

 ![Zapier action API configuration](https://cdn.zapier.com/storage/photos/09bf074db0b6e8e02c049e2fed3983a9.png)

 The last part of building a Zapier action is the most crucial: tell Zapier how to send the data to your API.

-By default, Zapier will include a `POST` call for create actions, and a `GET` call for search actions.
-Additionally, Zapier will include each of your input form fields in the _Request Body_ automatically.
+Zapier uses a `POST` call for create actions by default, sending a single item to your API endpoint.
+Zapier then expects a response with an object containing a single item, to be evaluated by [isPlainObject](https://lodash.com/docs#isPlainObject) then parsed into individual fields for use in subsequent Zap steps.

+Zapier uses a `GET` call for search actions by default, and sends the data from the input form to your API endpoint.
+Zapier expects an array response with 0 or more items—and if more than 1 item is returned, Zapier shows the best match first, and parses it into individual fields for use in subsequent Zap steps.

 For most actions, select the correct API call if your app expects something other than the default, then paste the URL for your API call in the box under _API Endpoint_.
-Zapier includes each input field in your request body by default.
+Zapier will include each of your input form fields in the _Request Body_ automatically.

 If your API call expects input data in the core URL, you can reference any input field's key with the following text, replacing `key` with your field key: